What is GCP Deployment Manager ?

 The files are of three types:

-• A configuration file, which drives the deployment; this is a YAML file.
+• A configuration file drives the deployment; this is a YAML file.

-• Template files which implement specific resources; these are written in either Jinja 2.7.3 or Python 2.7.
+• Template files that implement specific resources; are written in either Jinja 2.7.3 or Python 2.7.

-• Schema files, which are a set of rules that a configuration file must meet to be allowed to use a particular template; you won’t use schema files in this lab.
+• Schema files are a set of rules that a configuration file must meet to be allowed to use a particular template; you won’t use schema files in this lab.

 The concept behind Deployment Manager is “infrastructure as code.”
 You can treat the templates like code, placing them under version control in a repository, and so forth.